Inbibo/adonisfx_docs/docs/faq.md

 In order to obtain a plausible fascia geometry, we can use two techniques that require the muscle geometries and the skin geometry as inputs.

-The easiest option is to use the shrinkwrap deformer provided by Maya.
-This solution works better for low poly geometries.
+The first approach is to use the shrinkwrap deformer provided by Maya.
+This solution should produce good results for low poly geometries.

 - Create a copy of the skin geometry that will become your fascia.
+- Combine all muscle geometries into a single geometry.
-- Select the combined geometry of all muscles, then select the copy of the skin geometry.
+- Select the combined muscles geometry, then select the copy of the skin geometry.
 - Apply the shrinkwrap deformer and adjust its settings until the desired fascia geometry is achieved.
 - Delete the history of the fascia geometry.

-For high-end fascia simulations, a better option would be to create the fascia geometry using a pressured cloth simulation. nCloth can be used to achieve this:
+Ths second approach is to use nCloth to apply a pressured simulation.
+This solution could work better for high-end fascia simulations.
+The procedure is the following:

 - Create a copy of the skin geometry that will become your fascia.
+- Optionally, subdivide the fascia geometry if you need more resolution.
+- Combine all muscle geometries into a single geometry.
 - Select the fascia geometry and click nCloth > Create nCloth.
-- Select the muscle geometries and click on nCloth > Create Passive Collider.
+- Select the muscles geometry and click on nCloth > Create Passive Collider.
-- Select the nucleus node and set the gravity to 0.
+- Select the nucleus node and set the gravity to 0.0.
-- Select the nCloth node and keyframe the pressure attribute to 0 at the first frame of the scene.
+- Select the nCloth node and keyframe the pressure attribute to 0.0 at the first frame of the scene.
-- Advance some frames (e.g. ten frames) and keyframe the pressure to -1.
+- Advance some frames (e.g. ten frames) and keyframe the pressure to -1.0.
 - Select the fascia geometry and click nCloth > Create New nCache > nObject.
 - Once the simulation finishes, choose the fascia that looks best within the simulated frame range.
+- Delete the history of the fascia geometry.

 ## How can I simulate fat?